ctimmins/senior-design/Agricultural Monitoring System/README.md

 ####Infrared Sensor
 The mounted infrared camera gives the user the ability to detect changes in leaf temperature as a function of time.
 This is used to determine when the stomates in the leaf closes in the day, which marks the point where the plant stops losing water.
 ####XBee Wireless Radio
-XBee radios are low energy, low bandwidth radios that have a range of around 300 feet
+XBee radios are low energy, low bandwidth radios that have a range of around 300 feet.
 ####Battery System
 The device is powered by a 2500 mAh Li-po battery.
 The battery can be recharged through an external solar panel or a USB phone charger.
 A analog to digital converter is placed to measure the health of the battery, thereby alerting the user that the battery is low.
 ####Low Power Consumption